 The machine configuration extension and a managed identity are required to manage Azure virtual machines.

 To deploy the extension at scale across many machines, assign the policy initiative

-Deploy prerequisites to enable machine configuration policies on virtual machines
+Deploy prerequisites to enable guest configuration policies on virtual machines

 to a management group, subscription, or resource group containing the machines